 As we can see in the picture above, New Zealand initially get the jump on England again here.
 Despite all England’s jumpers being in the same general positions, the All Blacks still manage to spot an English chess piece out of place.
 Using Brodie Retallick’s superior foot speed over Vunipola-circled in red-as a front-lifter, Codie Taylor throws to Sam Whitelock at the tail of the lineout for the take.

-Rather than settling, Lawes attacks the centre of New Zealand’s maul instantly.
-As a result of his effort, the ball is dropped at the back of the maul and Lawes is able to smother Taylor in a tackle as his shoulder disengages.
+Rather than settling, Lawes attacks the centre of New Zealand’s maul instantly by trying to get between All Black lifters Moody and Retallick.
+As a result of his disruptive effort, the ball is dropped at the back of the maul and Lawes is able to smother Taylor in a tackle as his shoulder disengages.

 Itoje-who had intelligently been using a lock’s instinct to peer through the forest of legs-follows Lawes up to rip the ball from Taylor’s grasp and win the turnover.